hothero/awesome-rails-gem/README.md

 * [fog](https://github.com/fog/fog) - Fog is the Ruby cloud services library, top to bottom.

 ## Search
-* [ransack](https://github.com/activerecord-hackery/ransack) - Ransack enables the creation of both simple and advanced search forms for your Ruby on Rails application
+* [ransack](https://github.com/activerecord-hackery/ransack) - Ransack enables the creation of both simple and advanced search forms for your Ruby on Rails application.
 * [elasticsearch-rails](https://github.com/elasticsearch/elasticsearch-rails) - Elasticsearch integrations for ActiveModel/Record and Ruby on Rails.
 * [Chewy](https://github.com/toptal/chewy) - High-level Elasticsearch Ruby framework based on the official elasticsearch-ruby client.
 * [Chewy_Kiqqer](https://github.com/averell23/chewy_kiqqer) - This is an alternative udpate/callback mechanism for Chewy.
 It queues the updates as Sidekiq jobs.